shamithabalekoppa-2709/breast-cancer-classification/README.md

 - Upload the provided test dataset
 - Select a classification model
-- View all six mandatory evaluation metrics
+- View all five mandatory evaluation metrics
 - Examine the confusion matrix
 - Review the classification report
 - Compare actual and predicted diagnosis values